My name is Hannah Blustin and I founded Pomegranate Travel.

 Ryan was unbelievable in looking after us before and throughout our trip.
 Robert S, Miami

-My name is Gal and I am Pomegranate’s Director of Operations.
+My name is Gal and I am Head of VIP Operations for Pomegranate.

 My name is Gal and I am originally from Israel.
 My favorite site in the Middle East is Mamshit (Mempsis), the ancient Roman town located in the north east Negev desert.
 Located at the edge of a cliff above a dry river, these remarkably preserved ruins of the small fortified Roman border town were partly reconstructed and now host periodical theme craft markets or handcraft activities.
 They are also perfect background scenery for one of the best and most picturesque camel ride routes in Israel.